Karunanidhi turns 95, DMK supporters flock to Chennai to celebrate

 As DMK president M Karunanidhi turned 95 on Sunday, DMK workers and supporters gathered outside his residence in Gopalapuram in Chennai to celebrate.
 The party supremo’s residence was decorated with flowers and hoardings carrying pictures of him and his son and party working president MK Stalin.

-Also known as ‘Kalaignar,’ the veteran leader has not lost a single election he contested in his six-decade long career.
-He was first elected to the state Assembly from Kulithalai in then undivided Tiruchirappally in 1957.
+Also known as ‘Kalaignar,’ the veteran leader has not lost a single election he contested in his six-decade-long career.
+He was first elected to the state Assembly from Kulithalai in then undivided Tiruchirappalli in 1957.
 He served as chief minister of Tamil Nadu for five terms.
 He currently represents the constituency of Tiruvarur in the Tamil Nadu state Legislative Assembly.

 Chennai: DMK workers gather outside M Karunanidhi’s residence in Gopalapuram on his 95th birthday pic.twitter.com/WOwKkiWFUc